Filing Bankruptcy While Married

 Joint Debt In Bankruptcy

 If you have joint debt with your spouse, you may want to consider filing together.
 However, it is still perfectly fine to file without your spouse.
-One thing to consider is the obligation on joint debt.
+One thing to consider is the obligation on a joint debt.
 Most marital debt obligations are “joint and several” liability.
 This means that both spouses are obligated for the full balance of the debt.
 If one spouse file bankruptcy, that spouse will no longer be responsible for the debt; however, the non-filing spouse will still be responsible for the entire balance of the joint debt.
 If the non-filing spouse decides to file at a later date, that would of course eliminate their obligation on the debt.

 Your non-filing spouse may choose to attempt Debt Settlement instead of filing bankruptcy.
 This is a common way to successfully address a small amount of joint debt or debt that belongs only to the non-filing spouse.